budc123/Threatmixer-Budc123/TUTORIAL.md

 ![Selection Screen](assets/images/misc/example_1.png)

 All regions are organized alphabetically.
-Navigate between slides using the left and right carrot buttons.
+Navigate between slides using the left and right caret buttons.
 To switch between different groups of regions (i.e. vanilla, modded, and custom regions), click the buttons to the left of the carousel with the types of regions you wish to choose from.

 ## 1. Music screen